Zengxiang-Zhao/zengxiang-zhao.github.io/docs/aws.md

 </details>

 ---
+# Configure lifecycle configuration and use the filter to apply the policy to specific folder

+The following comes from Google AI
+> In S3 lifecycle configurations, you define a prefix within a Filter block (XML) or a filter argument (Terraform) to target specific folders or subsets of objects.
+The prefix acts as a key-value folder path (e.g., logs/ or data/archive/).
+If omitted, the rule applies to the entire bucket

+Key Considerations:
+- No leading slash: Do not start the prefix with a `/` (e.g., use `folder/`, not `/folder/`).
+- Case Sensitivity: Prefixes are case-sensitive.
+- Empty Prefix: An empty prefix ("") applies the rule to all objects in the bucket.

 # Connect two aws account in one on-premise server
 1. Run aws configure `--profile <profile-name>` for each account, providing unique access keys, secret keys, default regions, and output formats.
 2. Usage: Specify the desired profile with the `--profile` flag in your AWS commands (e.g., `aws s3 ls --profile AccountBProfile`) or set the AWS_DEFAULT_PROFILE environment variable for a session.